 Estate Planning for Single People

 Estate Planning for single people is often overlooked, it is a common misconception that the only people who need estate planning are those who need to care for their spouse or children after they pass away.
 Single people have a unique set of circumstances that actually make it more important for them to have an estate plan in place.
 What are they?
+Get legal advice in such cases from Marc Brown, P.A. estate planning lawyers help.

 For single people, it is more urgent that they have named beneficiaries.
 If they do not have any documents in place that name someone specific, their assets will be distributed through the probate court according to their bloodlines.
 This would mean that the court would decide who their assets would go to, which would be the next person most closely related to the deceased, whether that is their child, parents, siblings, or other relatives.